dawn/dawn/README.md

 Password: test1234
 ```

 The utility then stores the API token under `~/.netrc` for further use.
-(Note that our format is currently incompatible with `curl -n`, because we use `Authorization: Token` instead of `Authorization: Basic`.
-This will change in the near future.)

 Next up, we need to add our ssh key, in order to be authorized to push to the platform.
 This will automatically take your